mohammadFeiz/aio-input/README.md

   - Enables multiple selection mode.
 If true, allows selecting multiple options.
 If a number, limits the maximum number of selections.
 - enable multiple in select type will generate `multiselect` input by showing selected tags
 - enable multiple in radio type will generate `checklist` input.
-- enable multiple in slider type will generate `range slider` input by more that one point to select a range of values.
+- enable multiple in slider type will generate `range slider` input by more than one point to select a range of values.

 <details>